ctapiahijo/HealthAndFitnessTracker/README.md

 4.Add comments to your code explaining how you are using at least 2 of the solid principles.
 (Person class: Line 1053) && (HealthTracker: Line 137)

+How to Use

+NET SDK - Ensure you have the .NET SDK installed to build and run the application.

+Log out securely, ensuring user privacy.

-1. Log In:
+Log In:

-Users can log in with their credentials to access and manage their fitness data.
+When prompted, log in using your credentials.
+If you don't have an account, follow the on-screen instructions to create one.
+Main Menu:

+Navigate through the main menu options using the provided numeric choices.
 Track Workouts:

-Add, update, or delete workout entries, including details about the type, date, and duration.
+Choose option 1 to log and manage your workouts.
+Follow the prompts to add, update, or delete workout entries.
 Log Food Intake:

-Record food logs with details such as meal type, food item, and calories.
+Choose option 2 to record your food logs.
+Input meal details, food items, and calories as prompted.
 Monitor Body Measurements:

-Keep track of body measurements like weight, height, and body fat percentage.
+Select option 3 to track your body measurements.
+Input weight, height, and body fat percentage when prompted.

-Log out securely, ensuring user privacy.
+View Entries:

+Use option 4 to view your workouts, food logs, and body measurements.
+Follow on-screen instructions to navigate through the entries.
+Log Out:

+Option 5 allows you to log out securely.

+#------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Technologies Used
 C#
 Entity Framework Core for database interactions